CHAPTER ONE

 The low hum of voices layered over the steady churn of the river beneath us.

-It was warmer than I expected for that time of year, the air thick.
-My mood was somewhere between excited antisipation and anxiety from the crowd.
+It was cooler than I expected for that time of year, the air thick.
+My mood was somewhere between excited anticipation and anxiety from the crowd.

 Men who had gone off to war stood taller than they had before, but there was something in their eyes that hadn’t come back with them.
 Women laughed, the men boasted, glasses stayed full.
 The band played songs that tried to remind us of who we used to be.